 Multiemployer plans are collectively bargained pension plans covering employees of two or more employers, usually within the same industry and/or region, and administered by a board consisting of employer and employee representatives.
 Multiemployer plans are subject to funding requirements that are different from those for single-employer pension plans.
-The Pension Protection Act of 2006 (PPA) made a number of changes to the funding rules with respect to multiemployer plans that expire on December 31, 2014.
+The Pension Protection Act of 2006 (PPA) made a number of changes to the funding rules with respect to multiemployer plans that expire on

+December 31, 2014.
 Most importantly, PPA established a set of rules for improving the funding of multiemployer plans that fall into "endangered status" (generally less than 80% funded) or "critical status" (generally less than 65% funded or the plan is expected to have a funding deficiency or become insolvent within a certain period).
 These rules expire on December 31, 2014.
 The bill extends these provisions one year, through December 31, 2015.
-A one year extension of these provisions is estimated to raise under \$500,000 in revenue over 10 years.
+Staff are awaiting an estimate of the cost of this provision.